📅 Last updated: June 2026

 Opus Complex reasoning, design 💰💰💰

 Start with Sonnet.
 It's the workhorse.
-Only reach for Opus when Sonnet genuinely can't handle the complexity.
+Reach for Opus when Sonnet can't handle the complexity.
+Fable 5 is the new top tier — only worth it for genuinely hard reasoning tasks at $1/task.

 OpenAI (GPT)